Meet Our Team

 Julia Herr, MSc (Research Assistant)

 Julia Herr is a Research Coordinator for the ECoM clinical trial and the TAVI-Factor study.
 Her areas of expertise include plaque quantification and greyscale image analysis of carotid ultrasound images.
 She is also the web designer and administrator for the CINQ Lab website, the layout editor for POCUS Journal, and the CINQ Lab’s medical illustrator.
-She holds an MSc from the University of Guelph in Integrative Biology, where she studied the role of inorganic ions on mucus release from an ancient fish.

 (613) 533-6000 x77806

-Kiera Liblik (Research Assistant)
+Kiera Liblik (Part Time Research Assistant)

 Kiera Liblik is a third-year Life Science (SSP) student at Queen’s University.
 She is currently assisting with recruitment, appointments, and data input for the ECoM study.
 She is also assisting with data input with the Cardiac Care Network.
 She hopes to attend medical school in either Canada or Australia.